GRV96/repr_rw/README.md

 Python objetcs in order to recreate those objects.
 Each line must be an object representation.
 Empty lines are ignored however.

-Consult the functions' documentation for the complete information.
+Consult the functions' documentation and the demo in the code repository for the complete information.